PoojaSSW/GifFinder/README.md

 ## Wireframes

-The user experience flow has been skecthed before implementing this interface.
-A set of hand-skecthed mocks (for mobile and web) were crafted and are attached in the "skecthed-wireframes" folder.
+The user experience flow has been sketched before implementing this interface.
+A set of hand-sketched diagrams (for mobile and web) were crafted and are attached in the "skecthed-wireframes" folder to give an overview of of the thought process that went into designing the app.

 ## Accessibility
-Support for basic accessibility to define the elements when voice spoked. #Attributes used are aria-label, role
+Support for accessibility provided.
+It defines the elements when on voice over control. .Attributes used are aria-label, role.

 ## Tech-stack